Ledger > Extra: VAT (Tax) Setup |

 4.Click Save.

-•This will be applied automatically unless a customer has a different assigned VAT system.
+•This will apply automatically unless a customer has a different assigned VAT system.

 2. Apply Tax to Customers and Stock Items 4